Deploy L2

 ) by copying the provided sample:

-cp .env.sample .env
+cp .env.devnet .env

-The .env.sample
+The .env.devnet

 file includes default values for the devnet configuration, based on previously generated data.
 You can customize these values, such as L1 and L2 settings, genesis hashes, and addresses, as needed.